 ii.
-When located on the front façade of a building, a garage must be set back at least 2 feet from the front façade and the garage door may be no wider than 12 feet.
-Front-facing garage doors shall occupy no more than 1/3 of the front façade of a building.
+When located on the front façade of a building, a garage must be set back at least 2 feet from the front façade (A).
+A front-facing garage door may be no wider than 12 feet (B).
+Front-facing garage doors shall occupy no more than 1/3 of the front façade of a building (\mathbb{B}/\mathbb{C}).
+At least twenty (20) linear feet of backing space (D) must be provided between a garage and a sidewalk or street edge (whichever is less), unless the garage is accessed from an alley.

 8.4.8.5.
-Landscaping, Lighting, Screening
+Landscaping, Lighting, Mechanicals, Utilities, Dumpsters, Stormwater Management a.

-a.
 Plantings.
-Plantings shall include species that are native or adapted to the region.
+Plantings shall be species that are native or adapted to the region.
 Plants on the Massachusetts Prohibited Plant List, as may be amended, shall be prohibited.